ellakoa/postcard-poem/content/posts/a-bridge-to-elsewhere.md

   Gaze at the bridge and in your mind's eye
-  Take that first step, prepare to untie gently float beyond what is seen,
+  Take that first step, prepare to untie
+  Gently float beyond what is seen,
   A bridge to elsewhere
   Imagine and dream.
 alignPoemLeft: false